 The Lock Keeper will acknowledge your call and either instruct you to “proceed to the lock on a green light” or, in busy times, “join the back of the queue for the lock and enter in turn upon a green signal light”.
 While holding position, or approaching, favour your starboard hand to allow room for outbound traffic to pass port to port in accordance with COLREGs Rule 14.

-To ensure that we handle your vessel as safely as possible and with minimum delay, we operate a “first come first served” queueing system.
+To ensure that we handle your vessel as safely as possible and with minimum delay, we operate a “first come first served” queuing system.
 Please maintain your position in the queue and avoid overtaking while in the main channel; once in the approach channel do not overtake.

 As you arrive in the lock, our staff will pass a stern line to you, and then a bow line.
 When tying the line on to your boat ensure that you make half a turn on the cleat and hold on to the end of the line to allow the line to ease out when the boat ascends/descends - do not tie any lines off whilst in the lock.
 Once the inner gates are fully open, please proceed in turn or as advised out of the lock as quickly and safely as possible.

 At certain times, around high water, free flow is in operation.
 During free flow, follow the radio and traffic light signal procedure outlined above.
 Generally speaking, there will be little or no delay in receiving clearance to leave your berth.
 The Duty Lock Keeper will make an “all stations” announcement at the beginning and end of free flow.
 In addition, a flashing yellow beacon signifying that free flow is in operation will be illuminated.

 If you are at the front of the queue to get out, but the lights are RED, please hold your station favouring your starboard hand giving room for inbound vessels (who may be constrained in their ability to manoeuvre due to currents in the lock).